dfinity/motoko/doc/md/reference/language-manual.md

   type D<...,Yj,...> = U;
 ```

-This example is expansive, and constructs a directed graph whose vertices are the formal type parameters identified by position, `C#i`, with the following `{0,1}`-labeled edges:
+Take these definitions and construct a directed graph whose vertices are the formal type parameters identified by position, `C#i`, with the following `{0,1}`-labeled edges:

 -   For each occurrence of parameter `C#i` as immediate, `j`-th argument to type `D<…​,C#i,…​>`, add a non-expansive, `0`-labeled edge,`C#i -0-> D#j`.